yonur65/ctf_public/README.md

 ## License

-This project is licensed under the terms of the University of Illinois/NCSA Open Source license.
+This project is licensed under the terms of the [University of Illinois/NCSA Open Source License](./LICENSE.md).